These days there are many options when it comes to learning, besides traditional colleges and universities.

 Although its courses tend to be more aimed at beginner and intermediate learners.

 So if you already have a significant amount of education in a topic, Udemy may not offer you much more to learn.
-In which case, read on to the other options below or check out my article on Udemy Alternatives here.
+In which case, read on to the other options below or check out my article on the best sites like Udemy.

 Masterclass offers a wide range of high quality online courses taught by some of the world's top experts and celebrities.